Joao4569/ocean-basket-restaurant/README.md

 1. On the Cloudinary dashboard, once logged in, copy the API Environment variable.
 2. In the `env.py` file add an environment variable called `CLOUDINARY_URL` and allocate it the copied API Environment variable from cloudinary while remembering to remove the beginning of the copied variable, which is `CLOUDINARY_URL=`.
-3. Once done then on Heroku add the new environment variable to your Config vars, i.e. `CLOUDINARY_URL` and the copied API Environment variable from cloudinary.
+3. Once done then on Heroku add the new environment variable to your Config var's, i.e. `CLOUDINARY_URL` and the copied API Environment variable from cloudinary.
 4. Also add a temporary Config var called `DISABLE_COLLECTSTATIC` and set it's value to `1`, this is just to get the skeleton project to deploy without any static content added as yet. **(THIS MUST BE REMOVED WHEN DEPLOYING THE FULL PROJECT!!!)**.
 5. Within the `settings.py` file, find the section for `INSTALLED_APPS` and add in the Cloudinary libraries, just above `django.contrib.staticfiles`, add in `cloudinary_storage` and underneath this line of code: `django.contrib.staticfiles`, add in `cloudinary`.
 6. In order for Django to use Cloudinary for storing media and static files, towards the end of the `settings.py` file, just below: `STATIC_URL = '/static/'`, add in the following code: "STATICFILES_STORAGE = `cloudinary_storage.storage.StaticHashedCloudinaryStorage`.